josmar-crwdstffng/angular/aio/content/guide/deprecations.md

 <div class="alert is-important">

 **IMPORTANT**: <br />
-this deprecation doesn't affect JIT mode in Ivy \(JIT remains available with Ivy, however we are exploring a possibility of deprecating it in the future.
+this deprecation does not affect JIT mode in Ivy \(JIT remains available with Ivy, however we are exploring a possibility of deprecating it in the future.
 See [RFC: Exploration of use-cases for Angular JIT compilation mode](https://github.com/angular/angular/issues/43133)\).

 </div>